pepmartinez/keuss/docusaurus/blog/2024-01-22-queues-on-mongo-part-1.md

 Let's see the most viable implementations:
 #### In-memory pub/sub
-This is a very simple, extremely nimbre implementation of a pub/sub that works only within the same (OS) process.
+This is a very simple, extremely nimble implementation of a pub/sub that works only within the same (OS) process.
 It's only meant to be used for testing.
 It can be also seen as the _canonical_ implementation of the event bus

 A very good and very simple implementation for node.js is [mitt](https://www.npmjs.com/package/mitt)